codeysteme/tuiyfly-project-app/README.md

 ## Launch and test app in browser: React-App

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:5088](http://localhost:5088) to view it in your browser.

 ### Lauch backend servers

 ---

-`SrpTranslatorSettings in appsettings of your project`
+`TuiFly.FlySearchApi launcher`

+Open [http://localhost:7025/swagger/index.html](http://localhost:7025/swagger/index.html) to view it in your browser the swagger.

+`TuiFly.BookingApi launcher`

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:7022/swagger/index.html](http://localhost:7022/swagger/index.html) to view it in your browser the swagger.